My current research projects attempt to understand the following questions:

 How do articles published in major psychological journals include or discuss disability?

-With Dr. Kara Ayers and Dr. Lakeya McGill, I am also in the early stages of working on a review article on the intersection of disability and race in the healthcare system.
-Specifically, the review will focus on how healthcare providers perceive pain among White disabled people, with a focus on how interpersonal, group-level, and institutional factors contribute to providers misperceiving or undertreating disabled patients’ pain.
-We will also discuss how White disabled patients’ pain might be perceived similarly or differently to different racial or ethnic minorities who don’t have disabilities.
+With Dr. Kara Ayers and Dr. Lakeya McGill, I am also working on a review article on how to improve the treatment of White disabled patients’ pain.
+Specifically, the review will focus on how healthcare providers perceive pain among White disabled people, with a focus on how institutional factors influence and interact with group and interpersonal factors, and contribute to providers misperceiving or undertreating White disabled patients’ pain.
+We will also discuss how White disabled patients’ pain might be perceived similarly or differently to nondisabled and disabled racial minority patients by providers in the healthcare system.